 - During the Global Refugee Forum, Denmark pledged DKK 50 million per year in 2020 and 2021 for UNHCR’s development of innovative solutions.

-- Denmark contributes DKK 50.5 million (around USD 7.5 million) to UNHCR’s Emergency Reserve Fund at the start of every year.
+- Denmark contributes DKK 50 million to UNHCR’s Emergency Reserve Fund at the start of every year.

-For more information on Danish and Northern European funding, follow us on Twitter.
+For more information on Danish and Nordic and Baltic funding, follow us on Twitter.

 A contribution from Denmark helps UNHCR strengthen the response to the deteriorating situation in the Central African Republic, forcing thousands to flee their homes.